 August 26–28, 2022

 Atlantic Canada's Longest-Running Star Party

-Organized by the Royal Astronomical Society of Canada, Halifax Centre and the Minas Astronomy Group
+Organized by the Royal Astronomical Society of Canada, Halifax Centre.

 Nova East was originally established as the camping and observing weekend for the Halifax Centre and has grown to include participants from many other astronomy clubs in the Atlantic region, and a number of attendees from the northeastern United States.
 All participants come to enjoy dark skies.
 A limiting magnitude of +6 is the norm.
 Nova East occurs on a weekend near the new Moon phase towards the end of summer.

-Nova East registrants have access to all events, including all talks, workshops and presentations, three nights of observing (weather permitting!), the potluck BBQ, the astronomers' breakfasts and the door prizes draw.
+Nova East registrants have access to all events, including all talks, workshops and presentations, three nights of observing (weather permitting!), the astronomers' lounge and breakfasts, and the door prizes draw.
 When attending the talks, bring a folding chair for comfort.
 Nova East Registrants have onsite parking (if camping) or adjacent site parking (if not camping).
-Due to our fixed costs, refunds on shirts and registration will not be available.

 One door prize ticket per registration will be issued during the registration process.
 There will be some "right some good" prizes to be won again this year!
 Note: Must be present to win.

 Our famous astro-breakfasts are returning for Saturday and Sunday mornings - pastries, fresh fruit, juice, coffee, tea.
 What better way to start the morning after a night of observing?
 Be sure to bring your own plates and utensils.
 Cups will be provided by Robin's Donuts for the hot beverages - but you are welcomed to bring your own.
 Please note that no hot food items will be offered this year.
 Breakfast will not be provided to registrants on Monday morning.